CMAP-REPOS/cmap_csvm/README.md

 ### Parameter Adjustments

-The script file ```scenario_adjustments.R``` allows the model user to assert adjustments to the parameters of the scheduled stop generation model and the vehicle choice model to evaluate higher and lower stop generation by activity and changing patterns in vehicle usage.
+The script file ```scenario_adjustments.R``` allows the model user to assert adjustments to the parameters of the scheduled stop generation model and the vehicle choice model to evaluate higher and lower stop generation by activity, increases or decreases in the area serviced by a particular businesses, changes in sensitivity to cost of travel, and changing patterns in vehicle usage.
 The script is shown below.
 As noted in the script comments, positive values for the parameter adjustments will results in an increase in the measure (e.g., number of good stops, use of light vehicles)

-In both cases, the adjustments are to the values of constants in a logit model and as such are not targets.
-Instead, small changes can be tested experimentally (for example, by making changes to the adjustments in increments of 0.1) to understand the downstream effects of a given changes in the number of stops or percentage change in vehicles choices.
+In all cases, the adjustments are to the values of model parameters (e.g., constants and variables in logit models) and as such are not targets.
+Instead, small changes can be tested experimentally (for example, by making changes to the adjustments in increments of 0.1) to understand the downstream effects of a given changes in the number of stops, the distance to stops, or percentage change in vehicles choices.

 ```
 # CMAP CSVM